There may be affiliate links in this post. Read my disclosure policy to learn more.

 The most beautiful castles in Ireland are dotted all over the countryside.

-When my husband first went to Ireland he dragged me to every castle we came across!
-I got a cold was feeling awful and we still went to castles (while I napped in the car.)
-We are crazy about castles and Ireland has some of the most inspiring castles in the world.
-There are so many that it would be impossible to visit them all in one week in Ireland, but if you had more time you might be able to fit in all of them on this list!
+When my husband first went to Ireland, he dragged me to every castle we encountered!
+We are crazy about castles; Ireland has some of the most inspiring castles in the world.
+There are so many that it would be impossible to visit all of them in one week in Ireland, but if you had more time, you might be able to fit all of them on this list!

 The castles are listed by county and by location so that you can find the best ones to visit no matter where your travel to Ireland takes you!